Eta Sigma Phi: Membership

-Organization
+Governance

 Eta Sigma Phi is an undergraduate society, and its officers are active (undergraduate) members who are elected to office for a period of one year by the annual national convention.
-Currently, the officers are: Debeaux Bownman of Eta Zeta at Truman State University, Megale Prytanis (President); Eva Leaverton of Theta Tau at Stockton University, Megale Hyparchos (Vice President); Grace Robbins of Eta at Florida State University, Megale Grammateus (Secretary); and Sophia Picard of Eta Zeta at Truman State University, Megale Chrysophylax (Treasurer).
-The finances of the society are managed by a Board of Trustees, composed of five faculty members from active chapters who are elected for a period of three years.
-The Current Chairperson of the Board is Dr. Antonios Augoustakis of Alpha Kappa at the University of Illinois, Urbana-Champaign.
-This Board also administers the contests and scholarship program.
-The Executive Secretary is a faculty member of an active chapter who is responsible for carrying out the policies of the society and is required to perform the duties usually assigned to this position.
-The current Executive Secretary is Dr. Katherine Panagakos, Theta Tau at Stockton University.
+The finances of the society are managed by a board of trustees, composed of seven faculty members from active chapters who are elected for a period of three years.
+The board administers the contests and scholarship program.
+The executive secretary is a faculty member of an active chapter who is responsible for carrying out the policies of the society and is required to perform the duties usually assigned to this position.

-Works and Activities
+Activities

-The value of Eta Sigma Phi is revealed particularly in the work of local chapters and the effect of the society upon individual members and upon the academic community.
 Although Eta Sigma Phi is "honorary" in nature, chapters usually must utilize programs or activities to carry out the purposes of the society.
 Groups of chapters use regional conferences as a means of stimulating interest and exchanging ideas.

-At the national level, Eta Sigma Phi sponsors the following activities:

-Scholarships

 Each year the society awards two scholarships for study abroad during the summer, one to the American School of Classical Studies at Athens and the other to the American Academy in Rome, to members who have recently graduated.
 A third scholarship, to a session of the Vergilian Society at Cumae, is also offered, with preference going to rising juniors and seniors.

-Contests

 Each year the society sponsors contests among college and university students to encourage the study of Latin and Greek on the college level.
 Participation in the contests is limited to colleges and universities in which there are Eta Sigma Phi chapters.
 The contests are in Greek translation, Latin translation, and Latin prose composition.

-Medals

 The society makes available to high school teachers inexpensive medals to award to outstanding students.
 Many Eta Sigma Phi chapters also award the medals in local high schools.
 These medals are intended to encourage the study of Latin in high school.

-Newsletter

-NUNTIUS is the official publication of Eta Sigma Phi, published two times each year.
-It contains information concerning the society, original articles by members, announcements, and accounts of the activities of the chapters.